-The NIH reports in a recent study based on the results of the WHI that breast cancer incidence is reduced as much as 10 fold (390/100,000 to 40/100,00) if testosterone kept in a mid normal range throughout life.
-Dr. T has added testosterone to his hormone treatment protocal since 1990 - he has only treated 2,500 patients with this replacement therapy over the years, but interestingly, not one has developed breast cancer..
-He strongly recommends testing free testosterone for women on OCP over thirty, women over 40.
-If found to be low supplement it as indicated.
+The NIH reports in a recent study based on the results of the WHI that breast cancer incidence is reduced as much as 10 fold (390/100,000 to 40/100,00) if testosterone is kept in a mid normal range throughout life.
+Dr. T has used both estrogen and testosterone for the treatment of the menopause since 1990.
+Testosterone supports the distal genital tract, preventing incontinence, sexual dysfunction, and improves libido.
+His clinic has treated approximately 2,500 patients in this way, interestingly, not one has developed breast cancer..
+Hopefully, clinical trials will be done to establish this as a universal preventive measure.
+He strongly recommends testing free testosterone for women on OCP over thirty, all women over 40.
+Testosterone can be supplemented with a simple cream applied to the skin..

 If you drink alcohol, supplement your folate level with a daily vitamin..
 Folate is the ONLY vitamin that is recommended for anyone that is not a Vegan.
 The human diet has expanded way beyond vegetables and this displaced folate (the vitamin from “FOLiage” - FOLate), the critical vitamin in protein production.

 When Prevention Fails - Early Cancer Detection Saves Lives...